can3p/ansible-django-stack/README.md

 ## Notes

-This ansible setup doesn't do anything to setup emails, not even passes variables to django.
+This setup supports only mailjet env vars although other ones are trivial to add.
 Hence a fresh django-cookiecutter project will fail to deploy.
 What you need to do is to comment out a section related to anymail, like this: